stkSGarcia/stksgarcia.github.io/content/authors/Shenghui-Gu/_index.md

 ## About Me

-Shenghui (Samuel) Gu is a postdoctoral researcher at the School of Electrical Engineering and Computer Science (EECS), University of Ottawa, Ontario, Canada.
-He received the Ph.D. degree in software engineering from Nanjing University, China.
-His research interests are in software engineering, particularly in trustworthy AI, automated software testing and analysis, AIOps, software log analytics, DevOps, as well as empirical and evidence-based software engineering.
+I am a Postdoctoral Researcher in the School of Electrical Engineering and Computer Science (EECS) at the University of Ottawa, ON, Canada.
+I received my Ph.D. in Software Engineering from Nanjing University, China.
+My research spans software engineering and trustworthy AI, with a particular emphasis on automated software testing and analysis, AIOps, software log analytics, DevOps, and empirical software engineering.
+My current research aims to develop rigorous methods and tools that enhance the reliability, safety, and interpretability of AI-enabled software systems, especially in safety-critical domains such as autonomous systems.